teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 >    - *"Select second set of reads"*: `illumina_reads_2.fastq`
 >    - *"Select long reads.
 If there are no long reads, leave this empty"*: `nanopore_reads.fastq`
 >
+> 2. View Output
+>    - `Unicycler` will output three files
+>       - The assembly
+>       - An assembly graph
+>       - SPAges graphs
-> 2. `Unicycler` will output three files - the assembly, an assembly graph, and SPAges graphs.
-We are interested in the `Final Assembly` output, which is the assembly as a `fasta` file.
+>    - We are interested in the `Final Assembly` output, which is the assembly as a `fasta` file.
 >    - ***Rename*** the `Final Assembly` output to `Unicycler: Assembly`.
 >
 > > <comment-title></comment-title>